The Early Years Foundation Stage

 Early Years Foundation Stage

 Our aim in Reception is to ensure that our children have a happy and positive start to life at Spaldwick Primary School.
 We follow the Early Years Foundation Stage Curriculum and plan across all areas of the curriculum, both inside and outside the classroom.
+Throughout the day, children learn through a combination of whole class teaching, adult directed group activities and child initiated learning and these are all linked to our ‘theme’.

 There are 17 Early Learning Goals, all of which are interrelated and equally important.